How Does Usenet Work?

 The concept that drives Usenet is to have a stable collection of binary and text articles that can be accessed by anybody with an account.
 It is unmoderated and relies on local communities to set their own rules about behavior.
 It is also open to anyone who would like to be a part of it.

 Mechanically, Usenet is run on hundreds of servers located around the world.
-Different companies can run their own servers to affect things like speed and retention, but ultimately everyone has access to roughly the same Usenet.
+Different companies can run their own servers to affect things like speed and article retention, but ultimately everyone has access to roughly the same Usenet.
 These servers not only store the information initially, they create several levels of redundancy so that posts don’t get lost to time or hard drive corruption.

-The Importance of Retention
+The Importance of Article Retention

 Since Usenet is based on a network of servers, it used to be common for providers to save money by deleting posts after they reached a certain age.
-However, over time it became clear that maintaining an accurate archive of Usenet posts was a valuable thing to do, so companies started improving their retention.
+However, over time it became clear that maintaining an accurate archive of Usenet posts was a valuable thing to do, so companies started improving their article retention.

-Today, Newshosting has the highest retention rate of any Usenet provider in the world.
+Today, Newshosting has the highest article retention rate of any Usenet provider in the world.
 We currently have 4,661 days, and increase by one day every day so posts on our servers are no longer deleted due to age.

 Newsgroups and Nomenclature